wballard/shellscript/README.md

 Much like `shell` above, but instead of returning process information, returns the string that is stdout, or empty for a non-zero exit code.

+## $(command, args...) ##
+In this version, if you pass args, either as a CoffeeScript splat or JavaScript array, the command will be invoked directly without a subshell.
+This is a tiny bit faster, and sometimes what you need if you don't want to run a shell pipeline.